tysonseang/election-analysis/README.md

 # election-analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee provided following tasks to complete an election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Calculate voter turnout for each county.
+7. Calculate the percentage of votes from each county out of the total count.
+8. Determine the county with the highest turnout.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.8.5; Visual Studio Code 1.54.3

-## Summary
+## Results
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
+- Votes were collected from the following counties:
+  - Jefferson
+  - Denver
+  - Araphoe
+- County turnout results and their percentage of the total vote count were:
+- Jefferson: 38,855 (10.5%)
+- Denver: 306,055 (82.8%)
+- Arapahoe: 24,801 (6.7%)
+- The county with the highest turnout was Denver
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette